GuillaumeFalourd/developers-tips-and-tricks-resources/README.md

 ### New features for the project

-**Always base your work on the project's `master` branch, naming your new branch according to the following guide :**
+Always base your work on the project's `master` branch, naming your new branch according to the following guide:

 ![Rit branchs](/docs/img/git-branchs.png)